 Christmas hampers (Term 4)

 Each class creates a Christmas hamper to be donated to a family in the Gungahlin area at Christmas time.
-Each student is allocated an item to buy an bring in to add to the hamper.
+Each student is allocated an item to buy and bring in to add to the hamper.
 These are offered at our end of year Thanksgiving Mass.

 Jann and Simon from Global School Partners are committed to building children’s knowledge and understanding of a lifelong commitment to social justice.
 From this initial donation by Year 5 our whole school became involved.
 It has been through the enthusiasm and generosity of our school community that we have been able to raise money for the following: a container of school and sport supplies, flushing toilets, a classroom, electricity, mobile library and library books, and bricks to build more classrooms.

-Being a partner with the School of Hope, and now St Pius Preparatory School, are real opportunities for the students of Good Shepherd to live out our school prayer by being 'the hands, eyes, voice and feet of Jesus'.
+Having been a partner with The School of Hope, and now St Pius Preparatory School, are real opportunities for the students of Good Shepherd to live out our school prayer by being 'the hands, eyes, voice and feet of Jesus'.

 Good Shepherd Primary School is one of three primary schools that is connected to Holy Spirit Parish in Gungahlin.
 Holy Spirit Parish, together with the primary schools, run a sacramental preparation program for the Sacraments of First Reconciliation and Eucharist (Year 3 in Term 3) and Confirmation (Year 6 in Terms 1 & 2).